Faculty Member Details

 S.No Degree Title Institute Degree Completion Year

-1 B.Sc (Hons) Microbiology Department of Microbiology, Hazara University, Mansehra 2008
+1 B.Sc (Hons) Microbiology Department of Microbiology, Faculty of Health Sciences, Hazara University, Mansehra 2008

 2 M.Phil (Virology & Immunology) Atta ur Rehman School of Applied Bio-Sciences, NUST, Islamabad 2011